Alonzo Cushing: Medal of Honor

 Cushing was nominated for a belated award of the Medal of Honor, beginning with a letter campaign in the late 1980s by a constituent of Senator William Proxmire of Wisconsin.
 Margaret Zerwekh began her campaign to honor Cushing in 1987 with a letter to Senator Proxmire.
 She lived on property once owned by Cushing's father in Delafield, Wisconsin and spent years researching his background.
-For years, she received form letters in return to her letters advocating for Cushing until the early 2000s.
+For years, she received form letters in return for her letters advocating for Cushing until the early 2000s.
 The measure was also advocated by Congressman Ron Kind of Wisconsin's 3rd congressional district.
 In 2002, Senator Russ Feingold (D-WI) nominated Cushing for the Medal of Honor and, following a lengthy investigation, the U.S. Army approved the nomination in February 2010.
-In order for the medal to be awarded, it had to be approved by the United States Congress.
-It was announced on May 20, 2010 that Cushing would receive the Medal of Honor, 147 years after his death.
+For the medal to be awarded, it had to be approved by the United States Congress.
+It was announced on May 20, 2010, that Cushing would receive the Medal of Honor, 147 years after his death.

 However, the provision granting Cushing the Medal of Honor was removed from a defense spending bill by Senator Jim Webb (D-VA) in December 2012.
 In December 2013, the Senate passed a defense bill that included a provision granting Cushing the Medal of Honor.
 The nomination was sent to the Defense Department for review, before being approved by President Barack Obama.
 On August 26, 2014, the White House announced Cushing would be posthumously awarded the Medal of Honor.
 On November 6, 2014, 151 years after Alonzo Cushing's death, President Obama presented the award at a ceremony at the White House, attended by two dozen relatives of the Cushing family.

 Cushing was awarded the Medal of Honor by Department of the Army General Order (DAGO) 2014-76 dated December 19, 2014.

 Medal of Honor Citation

 Legacy

 Alonzo H. Cushing Camp #5 of the Sons of Union Veterans of the Civil War serves the Ozaukee County region of Wisconsin.

 A small state park in Delafield was dedicated to the memory of Cushing and two of his brothers, William and Howard.
 While the park remains dedicated to the memory of the Cushing brothers, it is now the property of the City of Delafield.

 Cushing Elementary School in Delafield (part of the Kettle Moraine School District) is also named after the brothers.

 A stone monument in honor of Cushing marks the spot where he was killed during the Battle of Gettysburg.
 The marker is located on Cemetery Ridge, along Hancock Avenue, at The Angle.

 In 2015, the Commandery-in-Chief of the Military Order of the Loyal Legion of the United States (MOLLUS) posthumously elected Lieutenant Cushing as a companion of the Order.

 NFL Houston Texans linebacker Brian Cushing is a distant relative of Alonzo Cushing and his brothers.

+Cushing is mentioned by name, and his death depicted, in the film Gettysburg.

-Stephen Vincent Benet's poem "John Brown's Body" contains a stanza commemorating Cushing's death at Gettysburg:
+Stephen Vincent Benét's poem "John Brown's Body" contains a stanza commemorating Cushing's death at Gettysburg: